FedericoQuin/SEAByTE/README.md

 ## Running

-To run the application, two scripts are provided: `start_web_store.sh` and `start_dashboard.sh`.
+To run the application, two scripts are provided: `./start_web_store.sh` and `./start_dashboard.sh`.
 Run both scripts sequentially one after another (first the Web Store script, then the dashboard script).

 The Web Store script deploys the microservice images as a docker stack on a local docker swarm node.
 Currently, the artifact has only been tested in a local setting.
 In future versions, we aim to test and support deploying the stack on multiple swarm nodes.